 - 1/2 cup store bought ranch dressing (I used Marzetti Simply Dressed Ranch)

 - 2 tablespoons fresh cilantro leaves

 - 1/8 teaspoon white pepper

 - 2-4 teaspoons olive oil for thinning if desired (I used mild tasting olive oil)

-Add first 5 ingredient to the bowl of a food processor.
+- Add first 5 ingredients to the bowl of a food processor.

 This post may contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn a small commission (at no extra cost to you) when you purchase from Amazon through our link.